 Twelve-month average days to payment

-FY 2018 FY 2019 FY 2020 (rolling calendar)
+FY 2019 FY 2020 FY 2021 (rolling calendar)

-36 29 31
+29 31 31

-The May average days to pay has improved although it remains slightly over the 30-day goal due to late invoice submissions by some vendors.
-The Accounts Payable team is working in conjunction with the Procurement team to assist in improving vendor management and compliance.
+The FY 2020 average days to pay was higher than the target of less than 30 days due to challenges with a small number of vendors over the course of the year.
+The Accounts Payable team is working in conjunction with the Procurement group to assist in improving vendor management and compliance.